Determinant method and the pseudo-effective threshold: Introduction

 be the set of rational points of bounded heights with respect to the above closed immersion.
 Usually, a good height function has the so-called Northcott's property, which means that the cardinality $N(X;B)=\#S(X;B)$ is finite when $B$ is fixed.
 In this case, the map $N(X;\cdot):\;\mathbb R\rightarrow \mathbb N$ is a function which gives a description of the density of rational points in $X$.

 It is a central subject to understand different kinds of properties of the function $N(X;B)$ with the variable $B\in\mathbb R$ for different kinds of $X$.
-For this target, lots of methods have been involved in.
-In this article, we will concern on the uniform upper bound of $N(X;B)$.
-The word "uniform" means that we want to obtain a good upper bound of $N(X;B)$ for all projective varieties with fixed degree and dimension, or maybe for those varieties satisfying certain common conditions.
+For this target, lots of methods have been developed.
+In this article, we will focus on the uniform upper bound of $N(X;B)$.
+The word "uniform" means that we want to obtain a good upper bound of $N(X;B)$ for a family of projective varieties satisfying certain common conditions, for example, with the same degree and dimension.